Johnny Vaughan: 95.8 Capital FM

-In April 2004, Vaughan moved to radio and returned to the "zoo" format, when he replaced Chris Tarrant as the presenter of Capital Breakfast on 95.8 Capital FM, which saw the listening figures for his show drop from over 1.3 million to 980,000 listeners, according to RAJAR statistics.
+On 2 April 2004, Vaughan moved to radio and returned to the "zoo" format, when he replaced Chris Tarrant as the presenter of Capital Breakfast on 95.8 Capital FM, which saw the listening figures for his show drop from over 1.3 million to 980,000 listeners, according to RAJAR statistics.

 In January 2008, Vaughan was reunited with van Outen when she joined him on the breakfast show in a move to boost listening figures, but she left the show halfway through her contract in June 2008.
 In August 2008, van Outen was replaced by model Lisa Snowdon.
 The show rose in the ratings, reclaiming the top spot of London's breakfast radio chart in October 2008, with an average weekly audience of 862,000 listeners.
 In 2010–11, his breakfast show had regular audiences in excess of 1 million.
 On 18 November 2011, Vaughan left Capital Breakfast, and was replaced by Dave Berry.

 talkSPORT & Radio X

-In August 2013, it was announced Vaughan had signed for talkSPORT hosting a new show for Saturday morning from 11 am to 1 pm called the Warm Up alongside friends James Brown and Gavin Woods.
+In August 2013, it was announced Vaughan had signed for Talksport hosting a new show for Saturday morning from 11 am to 1 pm called the Warm Up alongside friends James Brown and Gavin Woods.
 The show looked ahead to the weekend's football action and went head to head with Vaughan's former show Fighting Talk on BBC Radio 5 Live.
 Alongside this role, he also covered for Colin Murray in his 10am – 1pm slot when he was unavailable.
-His last show on talkSPORT was on 19 September 2015 leaving talkSPORT to host the new drivetime show from 4pm to 7pm as part of the new weekday daytime lineup on Radio X.
+His last show on Talksport was on 19 September 2015 leaving Talksport to host the new drivetime show from 4pm to 7pm as part of the new weekday daytime lineup on Radio X.